jefersonmsantos/streaming_clicks_checkout/README.md

 # First click stream processing

 This project is a streaming data pipeline to process first click attribution for e-commerce checkout.
-Objective it to identify, real time, for every product purchased, the click that led to this purchase.
+Its goal is it to identify, real time, for every product purchased, the click that led to this purchase.
 There are multiple tipes of [attributions](https://www.shopify.com/blog/marketing-attribution#3) on e-commerce business.

 This project is inspired on [this post](https://www.startdataengineering.com/post/data-engineering-project-for-beginners-stream-edition/) and recreated using different stack.